Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules

 \section{Discussion and Conclusion}

-Using the operator $\overline{\Psi}{ \Gamma{ \overleftrightarrow{\nabla}}}\Psi$, we obtain several $J^P=2^\pm$ nonets with masses agreeing well with experiment; the derived masses for $J=0,1$ states are also compatible with experiments as shown in Table~\ref{GSR_1-pole} and Appendix~\ref{sec_lsr}, though more work is needed to yield more accurate results.
-On the other hand, there remain many alternative operator constructions.
+Using the $\overline{\Psi}{ \Gamma{ \overleftrightarrow{\nabla}}}\Psi$-type operator, we obtain several $J^P=2^\pm$ nonets with masses in good agreement with experiments; the derived masses for $J=0,1$ states are also compatible with experiments as shown in Table~\ref{GSR_1-pole} and Appendix~\ref{sec_lsr}, though more work is needed to yield more accurate results.
+On the other hand, many alternative operator constructions exist.
 In Ref.~\cite{PhysRevD.79.074025}, the operator $\overline{\Psi}\Gamma(z\cdot{ \overleftrightarrow{\nabla}})^2\Psi$ was introduced to study the $p$-wave state, where $z^2=-1$ for the purpose of probing the wave function in a space-like direction.
 Such a deliberate construction may enable a more precise selection of the states of interest.

 The detailed NLO GSR analysis shows that for the $J^P=2^{-+}$ states corresponding to $J^{\mu\nu\alpha}$, the predicted masses for the $\bar{u}d$, $\bar{u}s$, and $\bar{s}s$ configurations are $1.74\pm0.08\,\text{GeV}$, $1.83\pm0.07\,\text{GeV}$, and $1.89\pm0.07\,\text{GeV}$, respectively.
 These results align remarkably well with the $\pi_2(1670)$, $K_2(1770)$, and $\eta_2(1870)$, respectively, indicating the validity of the $\overline{\Psi}\Gamma{ \overleftrightarrow{\nabla}}\Psi$ operator methodology in this channel.